dotnet/core/release-notes/6.0/known-issues.md

 - Build from the command line
 - Configure VS to always call MSBuild when building projects
 - Clean and build projects to pick up changes

+**JWT Bearer Handler ArgumentOutOfRangeException in UTC+X time zones**

+As of .NET 6 Preview 5, when using the JWT Bearer handler in a time zone that is higher than UTC (e.g. Eastern European Time/UTC+2), you may observe an `ArgumentOutOfRangeException` if the JWT token does not contain a `nbf` value (valid from).

+Issue is tracked by https://github.com/dotnet/aspnetcore/issues/33634 and will be fixed in .NET 6 Preview 6.

+**Workaround**

+You can workaround this by always providing a non-zero and non-minimum value for the `notBefore` parameter when using System.IdentityModel.Tokens.Jwt.JwtSecurityToken, or the 'nbf' field if using another JWT library.